RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-15-managing-dotfiles.markdown

 example, `.bash_history` contains all of the commaands that have been executed in the shell.
 Do you really want the world that you sometimes `$ ssh myuserid@[embarassingdomainname].com`?
 Probably not.
 If you think that a dotfile might contain personal or confidential information, no need to broadcast it.

 ###.dotfiles Directory
 Most of my dotfiles, like `.bash_profile`, don't contain anything private.
 In fact, most of what I know about dotfiles has come from other developers via books, user groups, blogs, and spelunking through GitHub.
-[Hashrocket's dotmatrix repo](https://github.com/hashrocket/dotmatrix) is especially good.
+Dotfile collections by [Hashrocket](https://github.com/hashrocket/dotmatrix) and [Thoughtbot](https://github.com/thoughtbot/dotfiles) are  especially good.
 My `~/.dotfiles` directory is available for public viewing on [GitHub](https://github.com/RayHightower/.dotfiles).

 created a `~/.dotfiles` directory